jenna-jordan/jenna-jordan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-As a data engineer, I use SQL and python to wrangle data into shape.
-I create and maintain the pipelines that keep high-quality data flowing to vital dashboards, reports, and published data.
-I design data systems that house and integrate data from a multitude of sources - cleaning, munging, and reshaping along the way.

-As a mission-driven data engineer from the civic tech space, I choose to work on projects that will have a positive impact on society.
-The data and systems that I work with have the potential to improve people's daily lives when handled with care and integrity.
+As a mission-driven data engineer in civic tech, I advise public sector clients on data & analytics engineering best practices.
+I ground my data engineering work in information science principles, and bring a data librarian's perspective to modern data teams.
+Now a Senior Analytics Engineer with Ratio PBC, I build data systems that support public health initiatives and Health & Human Services organizations.

+During my time as a Senior Consultant with Analytics8, I developed particular expertise in dbt Mesh architecture and the governance strategies that should accompany it.
+My experiences working with dbt Mesh projects inspired my peer exchange session at Coalesce 2024, which allowed particpants to expore mesh governance challenges through a role-playing simulation game.

+During my first foray into the civic tech space, I spearheaded the adoption of dbt core at the City of Boston Analytics team.
+As a Data Engineer on the Analytics team, I built the project & architecture from scratch, reorganized the team's data warehouse & ETL pipelines, and presented on this migration at Coalesce 2023.
+I also started the City Analytics Exchange, a community for data analytics practitioners in local government.

-While I am continually learning new tools in the data engineering space, my data work will always be grounded in information science.
-I'm proud to say that I learned how to code at library school - and I will forever be grateful to my MSLIS degree for providing the foundation of all the technical work that I do.
+I earned my MSLIS (Masters in Library & Information Science) in May 2020, and I'm proud to say that I learned to code at library school.
+I created this website & started writing blog posts during my graduate degree, and I now write posts on topics like analytical data warehouses and data engineering best practices.

-I am also a knitter, a dog mom to my adorable rescue Bella, a board gamer, and a voracious reader of all things sci-fi & fantasy.
+When not transforming data (and the organizations data flows through), I'm a knitter, board gamer, dog mom, and voracious consumer of all things sci-fi & fantasy.